Turkish calligraphy: Modern Ottoman female calligraphers

 Female calligraphers first gained prominence in the modern period of the Ottoman Empire, when a rich and well-preserved tradition of calligraphic biography emerged.
 A renowned historian of Ottoman calligraphy, Mustakimzade (d.
 1788/89), describes eleven women calligraphers in his account.
 These women were trained by their fathers and brothers and excelled in their art.
-One female calligrapher, Emine Servt Hanim, wrote nine hilyas for her ijaza in the year AH 1291 (1874 CE), at around the age of eighteen.
+One female calligrapher, Emine Servet Hanim, wrote nine hilyas for her ijaza in the year AH 1291 (1874 CE), at around the age of eighteen.
 An ijaza is a certificate of authorization to copy and reproduce calligraphy and is a vital part of the Ottoman calligraphy tradition.
 Hanim's nine hilyas, written in exquisite and intricate detail, were considered a significant achievement for a female calligrapher of the time.
 At present, it is kept in a private collection.
 Hafiza Khatun (d.
 1830), who memorized and recited the Hadith, was proficient in both the Thuluth and Naskh scripts.
 In Baghdad, Al Hafiza Saliha al-Naqshali was a widely recognized calligrapher and scholar.
 She was the first female calligrapher of note in Arabic calligraphy.
-Among her calligraphic works was her Quran; each page had ten lines: three lines of thuluth script, four lines of naskh below, and three lines of thuluth at the end.
+Among her calligraphic works was her Quran; Each page had ten lines: three lines of thuluth script, four lines of naskh below, and three lines of thuluth at the end.